 UCL Women is a grassroots networking and social organization for academic staff (PhD students, postdocs and academics) at UCL.
 We started out as a STEM group, but now we gladly welcome women from all academic disciplines at UCL.

 You don’t have to attend every event to be part of the Network.
 We want UCL Women to be as fluid and useful as possible.
-We will vary the days of the week when we meet to help ensure that no one person is excluded from all events.
+We will vary the days of the week and times when we meet to help ensure that no one person is excluded from all events.

 We look forward to meeting new colleagues and making UCL a better place for all of us.